-Google may start showing topical search results using breadcrumbs to illustrate topics.
+Google may start showing topical search results using breadcrumbs in the search results they return in response to queries to illustrate topics.

 An example from that patent was that the word “horse” has different meanings in different contexts.

-A context vector takes these different meanings from knowledge bases, and the number of times they are mentioned in those places to catalogue how often they are used in which context.
+A context vector takes these different meanings from knowledge bases, and the number of times they are mentioned in those places to catalog how often they are used in which context.

-I thought knowing about context vectors was useful for doing keyword research, but I was excited to see another patent from Google appear where the word “context” played a featured role in the patent.
-When you search for something such as a “horse”, the search results you recieve are going to be mixed with horses of different types, depending upon the meaning.
-As this new patent tells us about such search results:
+I thought that knowing about context vectors was useful for doing keyword research, but I was excited to see another patent from Google appear where the word “context” played a featured role in the patent.
+When you search for something such as a “horse”, the search results you receive are going to be mixed with horses of different types, depending upon the meaning.
+As this new patent tells us about topical search results:

 The ranked list of search results may include search results associated with a topic that the user does not find useful and/or did not intend to be included within the ranked list of search results.